 Think of them for the moment as replacements for Reis and Prioleau.
 A pair of journeymen have been replaced by third-round picks with the possibility of big futures.
 That’s called upgrading.

-Maybe that’s why observers repeatedly said Payton seemed slightly more relaxed during training camp this year compared to his five previous camps.
-He’s still intense, like just about every head coach in the league, but those who’ve watched him throughout his tenure say he showed signs that he knows he has the deepest team he’s had and one of the best rosters in the league.
+Maybe that’s why observers repeatedly said Payton seemed slightly more relaxed during training camp than any of his five previous seasons.
+He’s still intense, like just about every head coach in the league, but those who’ve watched him throughout his tenure say he showed signs he knows he has the deepest team he’s had and one of the best rosters in the league.

-Does that automatically translate into the Saints winning another Super Bowl?
+Does that automatically translate into the Saints getting back to winning the Super Bowl?
 Of course not.
-The 2009 Saints were good but, like most Super Bowl champions, they also were a bit lucky at various times throughout the season.
+The 2009 Saints were good, but, like most Super Bowl champions, they also were a bit lucky at various times throughout the season.

-There’s also the matter of a very well-stocked NFC; the Atlanta Falcons are loaded with talent in the same division, and many consider the Philadelphia Eagles the conference favorite.
+There’s also the matter of a very well-stocked NFC, with the Atlanta Falcons also loaded with talent in the same division, and the Philadelphia Eagles considered the conference favorite by many.
 Oh, and there are the Green Bay Packers, the defending Super Bowl champions whom the Saints open their season against Thursday night at Lambeau Field.

 The offensive backfield should be dramatically better.
 In 2009, the Saints used a combination of runners that included Reggie Bush, Pierre Thomas and Mike Bell.
 Thomas was the best of the bunch that year, but he should be just a role player this season.

 Ingram might be better than the Saints have let on.
 He might be the most complete back this franchise has had since Deuce McAllister was young and healthy.

 “He’s a really talented back,’’ Brees said.
 “He’s just got great instincts and he’s a pure runner.
 You watch him run and you say, 'Man, this guy was born to be a running back.'"